-- 1. To track CR status manually from your application, update the Watches file with a manageStatus field set to false:

-- version: v1

-group: api.example.com

-kind: Foo

-role: /opt/ansible/roles/Foo

-manageStatus: false

-- 2. Then, use the k8s\status Ansible module to update the subresource.
-For example, to update with key foo and value bar, k8s\status can be used as shown:
+- 1. To track CR status manually from your application, update the Watches file with a manageStatus field set to false: - version: v1 group: api.example.com kind: Foo role: Foo manageStatus: false - 2.
+Then, use the operator_sdk.util.k8s_status Ansible module to update the subresource.
+For example, to update with key foo and value bar, operator_sdk.util can be used as shown: